amygdalama/blog-source/content/2014-04-25-python-wats-mutable-default-arguments.md

     {'l': []}
     ['cat']

 Hrm.
 This behavior reasonably leads us to believe that the assignment `l=[]` happens *each time we call the function `bar`*.
 But in `foo`, `l=[]` can't be a statement that executes each time the function is called, or else we'd create a new `[]` each time.

 If we assume `l=[]` executes like a name-binding statement, then it must execute either (1) only once when the function is defined, or (2) each time the function is called.
 In `foo`, it only executes once, but in `bar`, it executes every time we call `bar`.
 That just can't be.
 So our assumption that `l=[]` executes like a name-binding statement leads to a contradiction, and thus must be wrong!

 Guess what, nerds!
 We kind of just did a [proof by contradiction](http://en.wikipedia.org/wiki/Proof_by_contradiction)!

 So then what really happens when we define default values for arguments?
 Let's see if we can figure out where the default values are stored.

 My usual go-to for questions like this is Python internals whiz and Hacker School Facilitator [Allison Kaptur](http://akaptur.github.io/), but you can also find the answer with a bit of [googling](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=python%20mutable%20default%20arguments).

 So, without further ado, what actually happens when we define a default argument in Python 2.x is that the value of the argument gets stored inside the function's `func_defaults` method.
 (In 3.x, the values are stored in the `__defaults__` method.)

 Let's look back at the `foo` function:

+    :::pycon
     >>> def foo(l=[]):
     ...     l.append('cat')
     ...     return l

 In Python 2.x, we can access `foo`'s `func_defaults` like so:

+    :::pycon
     >>> foo.func_defaults
     ([],)
     >>> foo()